w3c/w3c-website-redesign-documentation/_posts/2020-07-21-our-proposed-w3c-site-map.md

 title: Our proposal for a new W3C site Information Architecture
 categories:
   - Information Architecture
-description: A summary of the problems with the current site navigation and how we recommend solving them.
+description: A summary of the problems with the current site organisation and how we recommend solving them.
 author: Sazia Islam
-date: 2020-07-21
+date: 2020-07-22
 thumbnail: /assets/images/img-content-management.png
 thumbnail_alt: An image of a person with a rake standing on part of a wireframe, using the rake to organise the content on the page.